Find Grad Schools

 247 Yearly Graduations

 University of North Carolina at Charlotte comes in at #14 on our list of the most popular colleges offering master's degrees in computer science.
 Roughly 30,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $3,812 per year, while in-state graduate students, on average, pay $4,467 per year.
+The average in-state tuition for full-time undergraduates is $3,812 per year, while in-state graduate students, on average, pay $4,337 per year.
 During the most recent year for which we have data, 247 people received their master's degree in computer science from UNC Charlotte.
-Of these students, 37% were women and 5% were members of underrepresented racial-ethnic groups.
+About 31% of this group were women, and 12% were students from an underrepresented racial-ethnic group.

 #15